sbhavani/ehr-wallet/GOVERNANCE.md

 ## Decision Making Process

-The Health Wallet project aims to operate by consensus, particularly for technical decisions.
+The EHR Wallet project aims to operate by consensus, particularly for technical decisions.
 The process works as follows:

 ### Day-to-Day Decisions
 - Routine decisions are made through pull request reviews and discussions